sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

 ## Introduction

-In the previous lab, you created a machine learning model that can predict customer credit.
+You built a machine learning model that predicts customer credit in the previous lab.
 Congratulations!
 But you’re not finished.
-It’s a good model, but models have to be deployed into production systems, they have to positively impact the business, and too many machine learning projects fail at this point.
-We are going to spend the next two labs making sure you deploy this model so that Alpha Office employees can use it in their day to day work.
+It’s a good model, but models often need to be deployed to production systems to impact the business.
+Unfortunately, too many machine learning projects fail at this deployment step.
+We are going to spend the next two labs making sure you deploy this model so that Alpha Office employees can use it in their day-to-day work.
+Since we have a separate production system, our first step is to move the model from where it was developed into a production transaction processing database where it will be accessible to the Client Service application.

-The first step is to move the model from where it was developed into a production transaction processing database where it will be accessible to the Client Service application.
-This lab will take you through that process.
+This lab will walk you through the steps.

 Estimated lab time: 20 - 30 minutes